Cap-go/website/content/blog/automatic-build-and-release-with-gitlab.md

 next_blog: ""

 ---
-This tutorial focuses on the GitLab CI, but you can adapt it with little tweak to any other CI/CD platform.
+This tutorial focuses on the GitLab CI, but you can adapt it with a little tweak to any other CI/CD platform.

 ## Preface

-Be sure you added your app first to Capgo, this tutorial just focus on the upload phase
+Be sure you added your app first to Capgo, this tutorial just focuses on the upload phase

 ## Commit convention